Links on Android Authority may earn us a commission. Learn more.

 If you don’t have the money to get the Razer Nommo Pro, you have another option from Razer.
 For just $150, the Razer Nommo Chroma is a great, highly portable value.
 You still get the two attractive satellite speakers with customizable RGB lighting.
-While you will lack a subwoofer, these gaming speakers make a perfect addition to any gaming setup.
+While you will lack a subwoofer, these gaming speakers are perfect for any gaming setup.
 They won’t break the bank either.